-‘My 600-lb Life’ Assanti Brothers Part 3 Might Never Happen, But Steven Is Looking Good
+‘My 600-lb Life’ Assanti Brothers Part 3 Might Never Happen, But At Least Steven Is Looking Good

-Among the most memorable episodes of My 600-lb Life was this season’s two-part season finale featuring the Assanti brothers Steven and Justin.
+Among the most memorable episodes of My 600-lb Life was this season’s two-part season finale featuring the Assanti brothers, Steven and Justin.
 Over the course of the brothers’ two-week feature, viewers and avid fans of TLC’s hit reality TV show lamented that there was no resolution at all to the Assanti siblings’ story.
 With this in mind, speculations emerged stating that TLC might show a possible Part 3 episode featuring the Assanti siblings.
 If Justin’s words are any indication, however, the chances of Part 3 happening are rather slim.

 One thing that is notable about the Assanti siblings is the fact that both Steven and Justin are rather active on social media.
 Steven’s behavior might be erratic at times, but his most recent posts on his Facebook account have been quite tame and positive as of late.
 Justin, on the other hand, is extremely active on his Facebook, though most of his posts involve his growing hobby business, not himself.
 Justin, however, did do a Reddit AMA a month ago, and he answered numerous questions from avid fans of the show.